EduardoKenji/test-rover/README.md

 2) The rover **will not** move with a 'M' command to a new position if:
     - The new position exceeds the map boundaries.
     - There is another rover in the new position.
-3) The following commands are needed to setup the project:
+3) The following commands are needed to **setup** the project:
 ```
 bundle install
 ```
-4) The current implementation supports command line arguments.
+4) The current implementation supports **command line arguments**.
 The input text files need to placed in the `input_files` folder.
 The output text files need to be placed in the `output_files` folder.
 It can be run like this:
 ```
 ruby lib/test_rover.rb example_input.txt example_output.txt
 ```